elland road elland road football stadium

 Dimensions, Length 105 m

-Stands (7) The ADT East Stand
+Stand Names The East Stand

 South East Corner (Cheesewedge)

-Prime Time Community South Stand
+The South Stand

 John Charles West Stand